mendix/docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 1. On the [Survey Overview](#survey-overview) page.
 2. Go to the [Setting](#settings) tab.
 3. Check the **API Keys** section:
     * If there is already an active API key, it is shown on the table.
-If it is suitable to use, click **View** to show the API key, then copy it and save it for later use.
+If it is suitable to use, click **Copy* to copy the API key, and save it for later use.
     * If there is no active API key that you can use, generate one as follows:

         1. Click **Generate API Key**.